apache/storm/docs/storm-sql-reference.md

 MongoDB data source requires below properties to be set:

-`{"collection.name": "storm_sql_mongo", "trident.ser.field": "serfield"}`
+`{"collection.name": "storm_sql_mongo", "ser.field": "serfield"}`

-* `trident.ser.field`: field to store - record will be serialized and stored as BSON in this field
+* `ser.field`: field to store - record will be serialized and stored as BSON in this field
 * `collection.name`: Collection name

 Please note that `storm-sql-mongodb` requires users to provide `storm-mongodb`.